7 Business Solutions In Response To COVID-19

 7. Flex your business model – don’t get left behind

-According to the World Economic Forum, around 60% of global CEOs believe recovery from COVID-19 will be U-shaped, with a long period between recession and upturn.
-It’s a time for both legacy firms and more agile, lightweight start-ups to embrace more unusual ways to survive.
+According to the World Economic Forum, 60% of global CEOs believe recovery from COVID-19 will be U-shaped, with a long period between recession and upturn.
+It’s a time for SMEs, entrepreneurs and businesses of all kinds to embrace unusual ways to survive.